christinereyes/liferay-docs/discover/commerce/articles/05-shipping-methods/05-measurement-units.markdown

 4. Once a new primary has been set, you must reset the other unit's ratios.
     Click on the ![Options](../../images/icon-options.png) button next to each unit, click *Edit*, and change the *Ratio to* value to reflect the new primary.
-(The ratio should indicate the number secondary units that are equal to one primary.
+(The ratio should indicate the number of secondary units that are equal to one primary.
 If the primary is *kilogram*, the ratio would be 1000 for *gram* and 0.001 for *metric ton*).